danielvaughan/danielvaughan.github.io/index.md

 <section class="content-section bg-white" id="about">
   <div class="container">
     <h2>About me</h2>
     <p>With 25 years of experience across enterprise, startup and academic settings, I now focus on the most significant technological shift of my career: the transition to AI-native architectures.
-I am a technology leader and software architect specialising in generative AI and cloud strategy, building scalable systems where human engineers and autonomous agents work together.</p>
+I am a technology leader and software architect specialising in generative AI, building scalable systems where human engineers and autonomous agents work together.</p>
     <p>I thrive on building the culture and environments this new era of engineering demands.
 My approach is entrepreneurial and customer-focused, with a strong bias for action.
 Whether advising leaders on AI adoption or working hands-on with Agentic workflows, my goal is to turn AI hype into tangible, proven results.</p>
   </div>
 </section>